ntbrock/seatop-python/Purchase Wishlist.md

 Purchase Wishlist:

+- New RPI3 or 4
+- Fresh sd cards
+- TCobbler #2

 - 2x breadboards for pico + teensy
 - best practice is to mount these dev boads onto bread boards to keep em safe